wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A terrible crime was committed at',
     'Most life has left the',
-    'A hunger for death has overcome the area around', ];
+    'A hunger for death has overcome the area around', 'Some say you can make a pact with a devil at',
+  ];

  gen_data['cursedchazard'] = [